Enemy6/Python-webhook-spammer/README.md

 Run the main.py file with python and a terminal will pop up.
 Enjoy!

-## Or else you could have saved some time by just going to the realise page and run the exe.
+## Or else you could have saved some time by just going to the release page and run the exe.